chirathyh/chirathyh.github.io/_pages/about.md

 A PhD student at the School of Computing, Australian National University.
 I’m part of the Big Data program of the “Our Health In Our Hands (OHIOH)” ANU Grand Challenge initiative.
 I completed my BSc (Hons) in Electronics & Telecommunication Engineering and MSc (Research) in Computer Science & Engineering from the University of Moratuwa, Sri Lanka and also a CIMA passed finalist.

-I enjoy exploring the research areas of Reinforcement Learning, Health Informatics, ML, DL, control systems and Biomedical Signal Processing.
+I enjoy exploring the research areas of Reinforcement Learning, Health Informatics, ML, DL, Control Systems and Biomedical Signal Processing.

 My current research focus is mainly on designing a control system using reinforcement learning to an artificial pancreas system for glucose regulation in Type 1 Diabetes.
 If you are interested in collaborations, to learn more about my research, or in sharing your research work please contact me.